-As our EU customers have a legal relationship with our EU entity, this data transfer remains within the EEA.
+As our EU customers have a legal relationship with our EU entity, the data is stored and remains within the EEA.
 If Gtmhub subsequently engages sub-processors outside the EEA, it is our job to ensure that we transfer the data lawfully.

 We will keep an up-to-date list of sub-processors on this page to be fully transparent about these transfers.
 The list also explains the type of activities performed by sub-processors.
-To ensure that the data is adequately protected before it leaves the EEA we perform thorough review and risk assessment for each third-party service provider and have EU Commission’s standard contractual clauses signed for data transfers with us.
+To ensure that the data is adequately protected before it leaves the EEA we perform thorough review and risk assessment for each third-party service provider.
+Each service provider is also required to sign the EU Commission’s Standard Contractual Clauses.

 Hopefully this helps you to better navigate the EU’s data protection requirements.
 If you have any questions with regard to the above, you’re welcome to reach out to us at [email protected] and we’ll do our best to explain things further.